About the York Digital Journals program

 I would like to create a new journal using Open Journal Systems.
 How do I get started?

 It is suggested that you look over the list of questions in the Journal Planning Checklist below to get an idea of the types of decisions you will need to make about your journal.

 Here is an excellent introductory page about starting a new journal from the Open Access Sourcebook.
 David Solomon's book Developing Open Access Journals: A Practical Guide is also very instructive.
 An abridged version is available here.

 We recommend finding a mentor who is involved with an established journal in your subject area.
 A mentor can help guide you through the various steps of creating a journal such as assembling a board of directors and a pool of peer reviewers.
-Here is a sample breakdown and explanation of the different roles involved in the publishing of a journal.
+Volunteering with an existing academic journal is an ideal mentorship opportuinity.

 Note: We do host some graduate student-run journals.
 For a student journal proposal to be considered by YDJ, we require that at least at least one faculty advisor/sponsor be associated with the journal.

 You will need to register for an ISSN.
 Registration is quick, an ISSN is usually received with 24 hours.
-Here is a presentation detailing the ISSN registration process, and here is a link to the ISSN registration site.
+Here is a link to the ISSN registration site.

 Note: A separate ISSN is required for print and electronic versions.
 See these links for details: http://www.loc.gov/issn/e-serials.html and http://www.issn.org/node/327